kyleb5/PartyUp-Client/README.md

 Finding people to play games with is extremely hard, There is not many specific platforms created for gamers looking for others to group up and game with.

 ## The Solution
-Party Up was inspired to be a program curated for gamers to create posts for specific games and ranks looking for others to group up with, while also providing group messages to communicate with each other.
+Introducing Party Up, a program curated for gamers to easily find others to play with.
+Users are able to view specific games and join user-created groups, while also being able to view their profiles to group up!

 ___